Courses

 Wednesdays, 4:00 - 6:40 p.m.

-This course examines the historiography of the Civil Rights Movement between World War II and the 1970s.
-It will do so within the broader context of the “black freedom movement” stretching back to the colonial era.
-The course blends U.S., southern, and African American history, primarily.
-It also includes significant elements of social, political, and legal history, and lesser elements of Latinx and women’s history.
-In assignments and discussions, we will analyze historical accounts of this era, examining the methodologies and archival sources used to narrate its history, and reflecting on how historians have represented the period.
-The goal is to obtain a better understanding of both the Civil Rights Movement and the historical profession more broadly.
+This course examines the historiography of Virginia from the colonial era to the present.
+It includes significant elements of social, political, legal and race relations history, and will place particular emphasis on public history.
+In addition, there will be consideration of military, economic, religious, and cultural influences.
+In assignments and discussions, we will examine and analyze a variety of historical accounts of this era—examining the methodologies, archival sources, and arguments used to narrate the history of Virginia, and reflecting on how historians have represented this period.
+The goal is to obtain a better understanding of the history of Virginia, Virginia’s impact on national affairs, and the historical profession more broadly.

 *Eligible for the Certificate in Public History